 Our team at Userlist has been helping SaaS founders improve their user onboarding since 2017.
 We have learned a lot over these years, and compiled a shortlist of things each founder should know about user onboarding (related to the mindset, not to the actual tools).

 We’re promoting this knowledge in all our demos, interviews, and talks.
-And we’re sharing this knowledge with you in this guide.
+And now we’re sharing this knowledge with you in this free detailed guide.

 What is user onboarding?